 - Brilliant, but Lazy: Not even Voldemort can take Ebony in a fight, but it's highly irregular for her to actually do anything useful.

 - But Not Too Bi: Draco claims that he's bi and she is too, but she's never seen attracted to women.

-- Byronic Hero: A rare female example, Ebony is nevertheless a brooding social outcast, often described as attractive, and spawns most of the drama in the story.
+- Byronic Hero: A rare female example; Ebony is a brooding social outcast, often described as attractive, and spawns most of the drama in the story.

 - Celeb Crush: Seems to have one on Gerard Way and the Madden brothers.

 - Cluster F-Bomb: Typically her first line of defense when confronted by a physical threat or a situation not going her way.
 Or anything, really.

 - Disproportionate Retribution: When Ebony and "Satan" are making out while taking each other's clothes off, and someone tells them that they can't do that (since they're watching a movie in public), Ebony drains her blood.
 Interestingly, though, the author seems to try to justify the murder, claiming beforehand that the woman was a prep out of nowhere.